AngelBerihuete/ShinyDistributionsApp/about.md

 This web app enables visual inspection of various probability distributions commonly used in statistics.
-You can modify the parameters, and check how they influence the distributions.
+You can modify their parameters, and check how they influence the distributions.
  From the **menu above**, choose a probability distribution of interest.

-The web app was authored by <a href="https://twitter.com/ksmzn">@ksmzn</a> using the <a href="http://shiny.rstudio.com/">Shiny</a> R web app framework. <a href="https://twitter.com/kaz_yos">@kaz_yos</a> translated it to English.
+The web app was authored by <a href="https://twitter.com/ksmzn">@ksmzn</a> using the <a href="http://shiny.rstudio.com/">Shiny</a> R web app framework and the NVD3.js graphing framework. <a href="https://twitter.com/kaz_yos">@kaz_yos</a> translated it into English.

-The original code is avaialbe at: https://github.com/ksmzn/ShinyDistributionsApp The English translation is avialble at: https://github.com/kaz-yos/ShinyDistributionsApp
+- The original code is avaialbe at: https://github.com/ksmzn/ShinyDistributionsApp
+- The English translation is avialble at: https://github.com/kaz-yos/ShinyDistributionsApp

 ### References (first two are in Japanese)